 It’s time to bust out some scraps!
-This super cute project targets some of the smaller pieces in your bag of favorite fabric bits.
-Our project takes an ordinary washcloth to the next level by adding a very pretty patchwork bound edge.
+This super cute project targets some of the smaller pieces in your bag of favorite fabric bits and takes an ordinary washcloth to the next level by adding a very pretty patchwork bound edge.
 We created a standard single fold bias binding and attached it in the traditional two-step method to a soft terry cloth center.
 There are links within the article below to full tutorials on both making and attaching bias binding.
 The extra-special part is how the binding is created from a patchworked panel.
 Pull out some of your favorite skinny scraps, piece them together side by side, then cut the bias strips from this assembled fabric panel.

 For our samples, we dove into five different collections and mixed and matched our strips from within each collection.
 You could also mix and match between collections, choose a rainbow of solids, or different shades of just one color.
 The idea is to be random.
 By using varying widths, colors and/or motifs, you’ll end up with a wonderful blast of color around the edge of each washcloth.
 A pattern is offered below to help you evenly round all four corners of the terry cloth square.
 Precise and even curves make binding easier and result in a smoother finish.